UNICORE-EU/uftp-docs/source/user-docs/uftp-client/uftpc-manual.rst

 	$ zip -r - dir/* | uftp cp -a - https://localhost:9000/rest/auth/TEST:/target_location/

 .. note::
- Zip will compress data, so might be slower or faster than tar, depending on network bandwith and processing speed.
+ Zip will compress data, so might be slower or faster than tar, depending on network bandwidth and processing speed.

 Similarly, ``-`` can be used to write data to standard output.